Quanoom/System/README.md

 ##### Notice:
 Contributions are welcomed, you can add new features like :
-- you can add new languages.
+- New languages.
-- calendar.
+- Calendar.
-- generating alarm.
+- Generating alarm.
 ##### CHECK :
 - [@show](https://github.com/0xaB26/realTimeClockSystem/blob/main/show.mp4)